cwcromwell/docs/python_sdk_setup.md

 ~~~

-### Future installation instructions
+### Revised setup instructions

-For future reference, here's the straightforward way to set up FeedSDK-Python on systems like mine.
+Here's the straightforward way to set up FeedSDK-Python on systems like mine.

 1. Clone the repository